Advertising’s most prominent Black executive says empty gestures aren’t going to cut it

 We’re in the top of the first inning as related to this situation.
 I’m not looking at black squares on Instagram last Tuesday or tweeting Black Lives Matter to mean any organization is actually going to do something about it.
 And if anyone thinks it does mean that, they’re out of their minds.

 Every organization should be held accountable for what they’re going to do to help fight this fight.
 That’s what I’m looking for.
-Whether it’s being mad at a lack of response or over-excited because of a donation and an Instagram post, neither are rational if you’re looking for an actual solution.
+Whether it’s being mad at a lack of response or overexcited because of a donation and an Instagram post, neither are rational if you’re looking for an actual solution.

 FC: Finally, back to your letter to the ANA, what would you like the impact of this letter to be?

-Stoute: Bob Liodice and the ANA board members should be held accountable.
+SS: Bob Liodice and the ANA board members should be held accountable.
 If they’re the de facto governing body of the advertising business.
-They have the creme de la creme on their board and as members.
+They have the crème de la crème on their board and as members.
 They need to be held accountable for solving this problem.

 I had a call with Bob Liodice, I know Bob, and I expect action from Bob.
 Period.